 The fees are not a tax or a refundable deposit.
-The fees are used to operate the programs, including collection, transportation, and recycling of leftover point, as well as program administration and consumer education.
+The fees are used to operate the programs, including collection, transportation, and recycling of leftover paint, as well as program administration and consumer education.
 EHFs are sometimes itemized on sales receipts.

-For specific product fees, visit product care, or q.
+For specific product fees, visit productcare.org.